PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 ![476327256-1ffe8b3f-b3ac-473f-b9d6-798d2aa744e0](https://github.com/user-attachments/assets/91d6a7c5-4785-43d9-ad0f-8e9a97a57dac)

-Hold explosions can be color customized to many different color options and also come in the same 3 variations as tap explosions (Spark, Glow, and Minimal.
+Hold explosions can be color customized to many different color options and also come in the same 3 variations as tap explosions (Spark, Glow, and Minimal).
 There are Plain and Ornate versions of every option.
-By default the skin uses the Ornate "RGB" glow color option.
 You can also disable hold explosions entirely with the "no explosions" customization option.
 Here is a preview image of some of the hold explosion options:

 ![476327350-dba6822a-5000-40ac-94d4-c6cf0991caf8](https://github.com/user-attachments/assets/4f56cba6-8fac-4918-ba00-d60b411d5e78)